primate-run/primate/docs/modules/go.md

 `npm install @primate/go`

-In addition, your system needs to have the `go` executable in its path, as it is used to compile the Go routes into Wasm.
+In addition, your system needs to have the `go` executable in its path, as it is used to compile Go routes into Wasm.

 ## Configure